The Bankrate promise

 Why should you get the Capital One Venture X?

 On top of its hefty welcome bonus and strong rewards on travel spending, the Venture X offers several credits and perks that together can be well worth the $395 fee.
-There’s an annual $300 credit for Capital One Travel purchases, and in your first year, you can also get up to $200 in statement credits for vacation rentals.
-Plus, after each anniversary of your account opening, you’ll earn 10,000 bonus miles.
+There’s an annual $300 credit for Capital One Travel purchases, and after each anniversary of your account opening, you’ll earn 10,000 bonus miles.

 The Venture X’s travel benefits include Priority Pass Select membership, which gives you unlimited admission to over 1,300 airport lounges (and would cost $429 if paid for directly), as well as access to Capital One Lounges.
 You also get up to $100 in credits to cover your Global Entry or TSA PreCheck application fees every four years.

-Through Capital One Entertainment and Capital One Dining, you can enjoy a variety of event-related perks, including early access to tickets, the opportunity to buy exclusive passes to sports games and concerts, dining accommodations and invitations to experiences just for cardmembers.
+Through Capital One Entertainment and Capital One Dining, you can enjoy a variety of event-related perks, including early access to tickets and the opportunity to buy exclusive passes to sports games, as well as concerts, dining accommodations and invitations to experiences just for cardmembers.

 Additionally, if your cellphone is lost or stolen, the card’s protection plan has you covered for up to $800.

-You can redeem miles for credits toward past travel purchases, use them to book new travel through Capital One’s portal or transfer them to one of Capital One’s 15+ partner loyalty programs.
-Alternatively, you can cash them in for a check or statement credit or exchange them for gift cards.
+You can redeem miles for credits toward past travel purchases, use them to book new travel through the Capital One Travel portal or transfer them to one of Capital One’s more than 15 travel loyalty programs.
+Alternatively, you can cash them in for a check or statement credit or exchange them for gift cards (though this may sacrifice redemption value).

 Recommended credit score